Secrets Management

 Accessing Secrets in Your Application

-# Example Runway configurationexample_service_id: vaultSecrets: - name: env-vars mount: runway path: env/staging/service/example_service_id/env-vars secretEnvFrom: - env-vars
+# Example Runway configurationexample_service_id: workloadSecrets: - name: env-vars - name: database-credentials targetName: k8s-secret-name refreshInterval: 5m secretEnvFrom: - env-vars - k8s-secret-name

 Once deployed, all keys from the referenced secrets will be available as environment variables in your container.
 You can access them using your programming language’s standard method for reading environment variables.